jacobtruman/nodejs_steambot/README.md

 3. Do `npm install`
 4. After it is done, make a subfolder named `configs`
 5. Copy `sample_userconfig.json` into the `configs` folder
-6. Make 2 copies of that and renaming 1 of them to `config.json` and another to `username.json` *username.json can be renamed to anything
+6. Make 2 copies of that and renaming 1 of them to `config.json` and another to `username.json` *username.json can be renamed to anything*
+7. Fill in all the needed stuff in `username.json` except for `login_key` it's auto generated  *You have the extract the steam file from your phone or any device you used to enable steam guard.
+Read support if you don't know how to extract your steam file*